opuzayed/opuzayed/README.md

 </h5>
 <h2 align="center"><img  alt="GIF" src="https://media.tenor.com/GfSX-u7VGM4AAAAC/coding.gif" width="500" height="300" /><h3>
    <h2 align="left">I am Zayed Hossain, a MERN-Stack Developer.
 I am passionate about building excellent software that improves the
    lives of those around me.
-I have Solid working knowledge of MongoDB, Express.js, React.js and Node.js.
+I have Solid working knowledge of JavaScript, React.js, Node.js, MongoDB and Express.js .
 Now I am trying to learn more technologies and tools.
 So far
    I have finished some projects using React-js, Node-js, MongoDB, Firebase and many more.